After 4AM

 After 4AM is the third extended play (EP) by American R&B singer Amerie, released on October 19, 2018, through Feeniix Rising Entertainment.
 It was released along with its sister EP, 4AM Mulholland.
-The LPs have been called a "two-sided concept album draped in late-night vibes and musings on love".
+The EPs have been called a "two-sided concept album draped in late-night vibes and musings on love".

 Background and recording

 Along with 4AM Mulholland, the EPs make up Amerie's first proper album in nine years.
 Amerie had complete creative control over the project, as she wrote, recorded and engineered the songs herself, all while not knowing, then discovering that she was pregnant.
 She called making the EPs "creatively freeing", and stated on separating the project into two: "I love my projects to be very sonically cohesive.
 As I was recording, I wasn't trying to limit myself in any way, I was feeling very, very creative -- I had just came off of writing a new story and I wanted to go full-out into the recording process."